Brief biog

 Fundraising has always played an important role throughout my career in the arts.
-For nine years I was an Arts Development Manager, and spent a good deal of my time working with artists and arts organisations to write and shape successful funding applications.
-I also co-wrote and edited several publications.
-I interviewed dozens of artists for public art commissions and read through hundreds of CVs and artist statements.
-I started running training sessions to help artists write their own statements and polish up their interview techniques.
-I want to help great artists make great applications and pitches.
+For nine years I was Creative Development Manager, working with artists and arts organisations to write and shape successful funding applications.
+During this time, I also co-wrote and edited several publications, I interviewed dozens of artists for public art commissions and read through hundreds of CVs and artist statements.
+I designed and delivered training sessions to help artists write their own statements and polish up their interview techniques and trained artists and senior managers to write successful funding applications.

 Having been an exhibition curator and commissioned public art projects I know first-hand how to put together a winning CV, biography, statement or proposal to get you noticed.